rhmoller/embrace/README.md

 ## Status

 The project handles most WebIDL definition types and produces usable code.
+It has some rough edges and the code is a mess.
 Noticeable missing features are:

 * typedef - will currently be represented as Object
 * dictionary - will currently be represented as Object